2019 • 02 • 22

 - EL Nido has working ATMs, but there is always a line and the possibility of the machine running out of cash is high.
 Bring cash with you and make bookings online to avoid the hassle of running out of money.

-- Tour D isn’t regular, so you might have to rent a boat for yourself or group.
+- Tour D isn’t regular, so you might have to rent a boat for yourself or your group.

 - Bring your own gear if you plan to snorkel but don’t want to rent.